brurmonmemment/BloominatorFramework-Sonic3Remastered/README.md

+just to be clear, **this project isn't dead till i say so**

+its just that i barely remember that i have a github page i need to update

 # bloominator framework

 a custom game engine im building for retro 16-bit games. (still getting started, so dont expect... anything!)